The meadowlark and the chim-choo-ree and the sparrow

 You came and lay a cold compress upon the mess I'm in

-Threw the window wide and cried, "Amen!
-Amen!
-Amen!"
+Threw the window wide and cried, amen, amen, amen

 The whole world stopped to hear you hollering

-You looked down and saw now what was happening
+And you looked down and saw now what was happening

-The lines are fading in my kingdom
+The lines are fadin' in my kingdom

-So the muddy mouths of baboons and sows and the grouse and the horse and the hen
+So the muddy mouths of baboons and sows, and the grouse, and the horse and the hen

 Grope at the gate of the looming lake that was once a tidy pen